List of Justified characters: Winona Hawkins

 Winona Hawkins (played by Natalie Zea) is Raylan Givens' ex-wife.
-She first appears in Season 1 as a court reporter working in the same government building as the Marshal's office.
+She first appears in season 1 as a court reporter working in the same government building as the Marshal's office.
 Her new husband, Gary Hawkins, is a real estate agent in Lexington.
 Gary gets involved with the Dixie Mafia, specifically Wynn Duffy, and their marriage sours.
 Winona and Raylan never got over each other after their divorce and as such start up a romantic relationship once Gary moves out.

-In Season 2 Winona steals $210,000 from the evidence locker in the Marshal's office but panics and asks Raylan for help in returning it.
+In season 2 Winona steals $210,000 from the evidence locker in the Marshal's office but panics and asks Raylan for help in returning it.
 After the attempt on her life set up by Gary and executed by Wynn Duffy she leaves Raylan in hopes of a quiet life.

 Boyd Crowder

 Boyd Crowder (played by Walton Goggins) is a highly intelligent and charismatic career criminal who frequently comes into conflict with Raylan.
-Boyd and Raylan share a coal mining past which serves to connect the two more than they might admit, even as Boyds criminal operations continue to draw him into trouble with Raylan and the Marshals.
+Boyd and Raylan share a coal mining past which serves to connect the two more than they might admit, even as Boyd's criminal operations continue to draw him into trouble with Raylan and the Marshals.

-In Season 1 he is introduced as the leader of the Neo-Nazi group Crowders Commandos.
+In season 1 he is introduced as the leader of the neo-Nazi group Crowder's Commandos.
 After Raylan shoots him in the chest he claims to have found Jesus and when released from prison starts his own church for fellow ex-cons to restart life and fight to keep Harlan clean of drugs and crime.
 His new ideology brings him into conflict with his father Bo, who runs a protection racket and drugs through Harlan.
 This climaxes when Bo has Boyd beaten and his men killed after Boyd blew up a shipment of drugs from Miami meant for Bo.
 A now broken Boyd teams up with Raylan to stop Bo from killing Ava.

-In Season 2 he is back to working in a mine and living with Ava on the condition that he has no part in illegal activities.
+In season 2 he is back to working in a mine and living with Ava on the condition that he has no part in illegal activities.
 Fellow miners recruit him to help rob the coal company they work for, Black Pike, but Boyd is wise to their true intentions of killing him once they have the money.
 He switches the money and the explosives so the men blow themselves up and not him.
 With a taste for the outlaw life again he rounds up his old crew including Johnny, Devil, and now Arlo and Ava.
 They set out to take over the Harlan crime world from the Bennetts.